Drömling: Location

 Drömling lies in a flat hollow measuring about 15 to 20 kilometres across and surrounding by a 60-metre contour.
 It is a wider section of the Breslau-Magdeburg-Bremen glacial valley.
-In broad terms it stretches from Wolfsburg-Vorsfelde in the west to Calvörde in the east and from Klötze in the north to Oebisfelde in the south.
-To the west the geest ridges of the Vorsfelder Werder border on the Drömling.
+In broad terms, it stretches from Wolfsburg-Vorsfelde in the west to Calvörde in the east and from Klötze in the north to Oebisfelde in the south.
+To the west the geest ridges of the Vorsfelder Werder border on Drömling.

 Drömling extends over the following districts: Salzwedel, Börde, Gifhorn, Wolfsburg and Helmstedt.